Updated: Mar 2, 2022

 Debunking many myths, such as acting is showing emotions and pretend, and there’s one way to prepare for a part, or that directors have all the answers, Jesse gives us a vivid insight of what it means, as an ensemble, to generate, shape, and perform stories.
 He explains why placing and passing the focus on stage is key and describes the highly collaborative and satisfying creative process of prodding and wrestling with a text, so that what emerges, when the performance begins, is ultimately greater than its parts.

-I cannot wait to see his future productions and performances and hope you will enjoy his interview.
+I cannot wait to see his future productions and performances and hope you will enjoy our conversation.

 For news about the Engineer Theatre Collective audio-play to be released this autumn: www.engineertheatre.com.
 Please note that, at the time of releasing this podcast, the company’s new website is under construction.